The State of Digital Transformation - A Global Perspective

 Technology-driven innovation (Region - Sub-Saharan Africa)

 In the Sub-Saharan region of Africa, a growing population with access to mobile phones has made business opportunities for financial inclusion extremely attractive.
-According to GSMA Intelligence, three-quarters of the population have a SIM connection.
-That translates to 747 million people.
-Around a third of mobile users, 250 million, have a smartphone.
-By 2025 it's anticipated to be 690 million active smartphones.
-The mobile channel enables outreach of a huge audience that was underbanked before.
+According to GSMA Intelligence, three-quarters of the population have a SIM connection (about 747 million).
+Around a third of these mobile users, have a smartphone.
+By 2025, it's projected to be 690 million active smartphones.
+This vast mobile channel enables outreach to a tremendous audience that was underbanked before.

-In addition to providing a customer-centric experience, financial institutions can take advantage of savings and efficiency benefits in the transition towards digital transactions.
-Estimated revenue from digital financial services (DFS) for banks together with cost-efficiency of digital transactions showed high profitability.
+In addition to providing a customer-centric experience, financial institutions take advantage of savings and efficiency benefits in the transition towards digital transactions.
+Estimated revenue from digital financial services (DFS) for banks together with cost-efficiency of digital transactions leads to higher profitability.

-Mobile phone-based money transfer, financing and microfinancing service M-Pesa that was launched by Vodafone in 2007 in Kenya now represents 27% of total MNO revenue.
+Mobile phone-based money transfer, financing, and microfinancing service M-Pesa was launched by Vodafone in 2007. in Kenya.
+This FinTech company now represents 27% of total mobile network operator’s (MNO) revenue.
 For other telcos, the share of mobile money is somewhere between 5-15% of total gross revenue.
-It reduces clients churn and increasing customer satisfaction.
+It reduces clients churn and increases customer satisfaction.
 For banks, opportunities for DFS revenue are far beyond that of fee revenue by optimizing cost to income ratios and cost of revenue through leveraging digital channels.

-“Business model for mobile money agent networks calls for a mass-market approach whereas financial institutions look to serve specific market niches through their agent banking channels”.
+“Business models for mobile money agent networks call for a mass-market approach whereas financial institutions look to serve specific market niches through their agent banking channels”.

 IFC and Mastercard Foundation study also observed that some financial institutions were driven by the ambitions and excitement of digital transformation instead of a clear understanding of industry complexity when developing assumptions.
 Because of internal conservatism and difficulty in gaining buy-in, digital transformation leaders tend to oversell an innovative solution and underestimate the cost of implementation.